 Your energy bills could be too high because the energy meter itself is faulty.
 New research shows that you could be charged up to £140 to get your meter tested.
 But some energy companies charge nothing at all.
 The website SavvyWoman.co.uk contacted eight of the major energy suppliers to find out what their costs and charges were and it found that while some suppliers charged nothing at all, others charged over £100.
 Sarah Pennells, founder and editor of SavvyWoman.co.uk, joined Sue Dougan in the studio.

-Sara Benwell, digital editor for Pensions Insight and Engaged Investor magazines, joins Georgie Frost in the studio to discuss the biggest finance stories of the last 24 hours.
-On the agenda today, Volkswagen pre-tax profits have fallen, a government inquiry will look into occupational pension schemes, EasyJet to introduce a cut-off point and much more.
-Consuming Issues goes out with Georgie Frost every day from 9 to 12 on Share Radio.
+Sara Benwell, digital editor of Pensions Insight and Engaged Investor, joins Sue Dougan in the studio today to discuss the biggest finance stories of the last 24 hours.
+On the agenda today, the CMA to publish its findings on energy companies, British companies are spending 20 times more on pension contributions for older workers than younger staff, 5 percent of us are now buying something on our phones every day, plus much more.
+Consuming Issues goes out every week day from 9 to 12 on Share Radio.

 It’s World Productivity Day and Leesman, the largest measure of workplace effectiveness, can reveal the biggest workplace and productivity inhibitors, including noise, natural light, temperature, air quality, not having enough space, and even the provision of tea and coffee!
 Chris Moriarty, Director of Leesman, joined to discuss the findings.

 Majestic Wine’s retail business Managing Director, John Colley, and Group Chief Financial Officer, James Crawford, joined Nigel Cassidy and Louise Cooper to discuss their company’s full year results to March 2016.
 After the recent acquisition of Naked Wines, how did the pair assess the performance and what does the future hold?